Long Beach Unified School District jobs - 293 jobs

 SELECTION PROCEDURE:

 The examination process for this recruitment may be comprised of one or any combination of the following: screening of the applicant's training, background, and experience; scored evaluation of responses on a supplemental application; written examination(s); qualifications appraisal oral examination; performance examination; or technical oral examination, scored on a job-related basis.
 Only the most highly qualified candidates will be invited to continue in the examination process.
-Successful candidates who pass all parts of the examination process will be placed on a six (6) month eligibility list in order of their relative merit as determined by these competitive examinations.
+Successful candidates who pass all parts of the examination process will be placed on the eligibility list in order of their relative merit as determined by these competitive examinations.

 Bakersfield, CA job